 - No food is allowed in the Library.
 The Library Guard or the CSO on duty will ask users to remove or throw out any food found in the Library.
 Beverages are allowed in the Library, but only in the sealable, reusable containers.
 Beverages in disposable containers are strictly prohibited.

-- Specified areas of the Library, including the Tower (Fourth Floor) Reading Room and the Conference Rooms are for UCLA Law Student use only.
+- Specified areas of the Library, including the Tower (Fourth Floor) Reading Room and the Conference Rooms are for UCLA Law student, staff, and faculty use only.

 Unacceptable behaviors for all users include, but are not limited to (see the Regulations FAQ below for more information):